docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 4. Tag the image as the `2.0` and also with the DTR URL.

 ```
-~/docker-pets $ docker tag docker-pets <dtr-cluster>.dockerdemos.com/<username>/docker-pets:2.0
+~/docker-pets/web $ docker tag docker-pets <dtr-cluster>.dockerdemos.com/<username>/docker-pets:2.0
 ```

-5. Re-deploy the image locally to ensure that the change did not break the app.
+5. Move back to the `docker-pets` directory and deploy the image locally again to ensure that the change did not break the app.

 ```
 ~/docker-pets/web $ cd ..

 ~/docker-pets $ docker stack deploy -c pets-container-compose.yml pets
-Updating service pets_db (id: nv2lehghp7p6dpx0e57rur570)
+Creating network pets_backend
-Updating service pets_web (id: 3f3lerya83x6a3zapc706yg23)
+Creating service pets_web
-unable to pin image docker-pets to digest: errors:
-denied: requested access to the resource is denied
-unauthorized: authentication required
 ```
-The error message is expected and is only printed because we are deploying from a local image that is not in the public registry.

-6. Go to your browser and in the address pane type in `<node-public-ip`>.
+6. Go to your browser and in the address pane type in `<node-public-ip>`.
 You should see that the app has succesfully deployed with the new change.

 ### <a name="Task 3.2"></a>Task 3.2: Rescan the Remediated Application